ArduPilot/ardupilot_wiki/rover/source/docs/sailboat-hardware.rst

 achieved through the use of a sail winch servo with a main sheet system.
 The sail winch is servo output function, ``SERVOx_FUNCTION``, 89 - Main Sail.

 Although not absolutely required for best results a wind vane should be fitted to allow the vehicle to sense the wind direction.
+See :ref:<wind-vane>.
+If a wind vane sensor is not used, then assumed wind direction must be input using these methods: :ref:`wind-vane-home-heading`.

-A further improvement can be gained by fitting a wind speed sensor, the faster your vehicle goes relative to the wind speed the more important this is, See :ref:`wind vane <wind-vane>`.
+A further improvement can be gained by fitting a wind speed sensor, the faster your vehicle goes relative to the wind speed the more important this is.
+See :ref:`wind vane <wind-vane>`.

 .. image:: ../images/sailboat-windvane.png
     :target: ../_images/sailboat-windvane.png